Pranavi2002/DBT-Project/README.md

-# 🌟 DBT Star Schema Project — End-to-End Data Modeling with Snowflake
+# 🌟 DBT Star Schema Project — End-to-End Data Modeling with Snowflake + Great Expectations

 ## 📘 Overview

-This project demonstrates a **complete end-to-end DBT workflow** — from staging raw data to building fact and dimension tables, adding seeds, macros, and data quality tests.
+This project demonstrates a **complete end-to-end DBT workflow** — from staging raw data to building fact and dimension tables, adding seeds, macros, and **data quality tests**.
-It follows a **Star Schema** design and simulates a **real-world analytics engineering setup** used in modern data teams.
+It now includes **Great Expectations-style tests** using **custom macros** to enforce data quality on key columns.

 Built using **dbt Core + Snowflake**, this project transforms raw data into analytics-ready models with robust testing and documentation.